 While Spain can be very budget-friendly, coming up with additional funds to put toward your expenses can’t hurt.

 There are various possibilities out there, including scholarships specifically for studying in Spain and general study abroad grants and scholarships.
 Their applications can be time-consuming, but they’re certainly a solid option to consider.
 Of course, there are other routes you could take, too.
 People crowdfund for everything these days, for example, so if you feel comfortable, you could always reach out to family and friends for contributions.
-One great option is a tool called Fund & Seek, which can be used to fund any type of meaningful travel.
+One great option is GoFundMe, which can be used to raise funds for any cause you choose.

 One surprising area that can spike when you study abroad in Spain on a budget is bank fees.
 ATMs typically have good exchange rates, but depending on your bank, you may find yourself paying an international fee along with a transaction fee each time you take out cash.